Hans Cory: Early life

-Cory was born in 1889 in Vienna, then capital of the Austrian-Hungarian Empire, as son of physician Samuel Robert Koritschoner and his wife Rebekka Amalia Koritschoner (née Goldschmidt).
+Cory was born as Hans Koritschoner in 1889 in Vienna, then capital of the Austrian-Hungarian Empire, as son of physician Samuel Robert Koritschoner and his wife Rebekka Amalia Koritschoner (née Goldschmidt).
 He was married to Lillian Koritschoner (née Wolff) and was said to come from a musical family.
 According to British ethnomusicologist Hugh Tracey, with whom Cory shared his collection of folk music of the Sukuma and Nyamwezi, writings by his Viennese contemporary Sigmund Freud prompted Cory to explore mental illness and African forms of therapy through ritual dances and music.

-Cory had arrived before the First World War in the former colony of German East Africa.
-After the German defeat in World War I, Great Britain took over Tanganyika was made a British mandate territory, and Cory was sent to a British camp in Palestine as a prisoner of war.
+Cory had arrived before World War I in colonial German East Africa.
+After the German defeat, Great Britain took over Tanganyika as a British mandate territory, and Cory was sent to a British camp in Palestine as a prisoner of war.
 In 1926, he returned to Tanganyika and became a farmer in Morogoro region, while at the same time pursuing his studies of African life and traditions that he had begun during the war.

 Ethnographic studies and publications

-Speaking Swahili and several local dialects, he had a special interest in the cultural traditions of ethnic groups, at the time called "tribes".
-A self-taught anthropologist and with long years of ethnographic studies based on participant observation, Cory collected extensive ethnographic field data, including traditional music, wall paintings and ritual sculptures.
-Based on this, he published several articles and books about such diverse subjects as colonial history, traditional law, land tenure, ethnic customs and beliefs, secret societies and witchcraft, food and plants, as well as traditional songs and poetry.
+Speaking Swahili and several local dialects, Cory had a special interest in the cultural traditions of various ethnic groups, at the time called tribes.
+A self-taught anthropologist with long years of ethnographic studies based on participant observation, Cory collected extensive ethnographic field data, including traditional music, wall paintings and ritual sculptures.
+Based on this, he published articles and books about such diverse subjects as colonial history, traditional law, land tenure, ethnic customs and beliefs, secret societies and witchcraft, food and plants, as well as traditional songs and poetry.

-From the 1930s to 1950s, he collected about 1000 clay figurines used for initiation rites and published several works on this topic, most notably his African figurines: their ceremonial use in puberty rites in Tanganyika.
-According to German ethnologist Elisabeth Grohs, who studied initiation rites and figurines in Tanzania in the 1960s, Cory donated a large number of these figurines at the end of his life to the Dar es Salaam National Museum.
+From the 1930s to 1950s, he collected more than 1000 clay figurines used for initiation rites and published works on this topic, most notably his African Figurines: their Ceremonial Use in Puberty Rites in Tanganyika.
+According to German ethnologist Elisabeth Grohs, who studied puberty ceremonies and the use of figurines in Tanzania in the 1960s, Cory donated a large number of these figurines at the end of his life to the National Museum in Dar es Salaam.
 Some of these figurines were published in 1994 in the catalogue for the German exhibition "Tanzania - Masterpieces of African Sculpture", accompanied by art historical essays in German and Swahili.